 If your lawn is patchy, dry, and in dire need of rejuvenation, you may want to consider removing the thatch from your lawn.
 Thatch sits right underneath the surface of your grass and suffocates the rest of your lawn.
 Thick thatch prevents grass from receiving proper nutrients, air, and water.
 If not removed, it will continue to build up, blocking vital nutrients to your lawn.

 Excess thatch causes the roots of your grass to stay closer to the surface, requiring you to water more.
 This will lead to more patchy areas in your lawn and create a safe harbor for pests that will eat away at your grass.
 Removing thatch from your yard will get rid of that blockage and allow nourishment to penetrate below the surface of your lawn, reaching the soil & roots.
 The increased nutrition will help the roots of your grass grow deeper and create a healthier lawn environment.

 Texas is prone to prolonged periods of drought, creating the perfect environment for harmful thatch to ruin your yard quickly.
 Reducing your thatch makes your lawn more prepared to handle the most extended Texas droughts.

 How to Dethatch Your Lawn

 You can remove the thatch in your yard in several ways.
 The simplest way is to get a thatch rake explicitly made to get below the surface of your lawn and pull out the thatch.

 If you want the process to go faster, dethatching devices are made only to remove thatch from your yard.
 Dethatcher machines are typically called vertical mowers, verticutters, dethatchers, or power rakes.

 They are easy to use and find or rent from most equipment rental outlets & home improvement stores.
 You should never attempt to remove the entire thatch layer at once.
 Avoid dethatching when the soil is wet.
-You shouldn’t be dethatching regularly, only when needed.
+You shouldn’t be dethatching the lawn regularly, only when needed.

 By removing the thatch, you will open up your lawn to receive the nutrients it needs to thrive.
 Your grass will be able to grow fuller and greener, improving your lawn’s overall appearance.

 Prevention and Management